top of page

 You are uniquely positioned to assess the utility of a life insurance policy and which options – maintain, change, forfeit, settle – should be considered

-If you come across a client who expresses an interest and exploring the option to sell a policy that they no longer want or need, or you find them in or more programmatic and strategic approach to analyzing your clients' life insurance, it's only a few questions to figure out whether assessing its potential value as a settlement might make sense.
+If you have identified a client who expresses an interest and exploring the option to sell a policy that they no longer want or need, or you find them in a more programmatic and strategic approach to analyzing your clients' life insurance, it's only a few questions to figure out whether assessing its potential value as a settlement might make sense.

 And then a straight forward process to initiate engaging the market.